 Last week I was on a plane to Canada with our baby.
 It was his first flight.
 He started crying and the teenager next to us made a show of covering his ears with his neck pillow.
 I, too, used to hate being on a plane with a crying baby.
 Now, I was on the other side.
 So, instead of getting annoyed, I took comfort in thinking: “Don’t worry, buddy, you might know what it’s like some day.”

-Jessica Alleva, Assistant Professor at Psychology and Neuroscience
+Jessica Alleva, Assistant Professor at fhe faculty of Psychology and Neuroscience